 A First Look At: Safety: I Can Be Safe

 This book explores the issue of safety for young children.
 It explains the importance of understanding the difference between what is safe and what is not, and goes on to look at how children can feel safe at home, at school, in the playground, in the street, and elsewhere.
 Information on natural 'instinct' is given and advice for children on what to do if they feel scared at any time.
-Stranger danger and the topic of body privacy is also explained and what they should do if they feel unsure or unsafe.
+Stranger danger and the topic of body privacy is also explained alongside what children should do if they feel unsure or unsafe.

 Notes for parents and teachers at the back of the book provide valuable advice for how to share this book with your child or class.